 C. fetus should be considered a possible cause of bacterial meningitis, especially in immunocompromised patients with accompanying gastrointestinal symptoms.
 Nanopore sequencing of the 16S rRNA gene allowed the identification of C. fetus at the subspecies level.

-The Oxford Nanopore MinION sequencing platform offers direct analysis of DNA reads as they are generated, which combined with its low cost, low power and extremely compact size, makes the device attractive for in-field or clinical deployment, e.g. rapid diagnostics.
+The Oxford Nanopore MinION sequencing platform offers near real time analysis of DNA reads as they are generated, which makes the device attractive for in-field or clinical deployment, e.g. rapid diagnostics.

-The human leukocyte antigen (HLA) system is a gene family that encodes the human major histocompatibility complex (MHC).
-HLA-B is the most polymorphic gene in the MHC class I region, comprised of 4,765 HLA-B alleles (IPD-IMGT/HLA Database Release 3.28).
+The human leukocyte antigen (HLA) system encodes the human major histocompatibility complex (MHC).
+HLA-B is the most polymorphic gene in the MHC class I region and many HLA-B alleles have been associated with adverse drug reactions (ADRs) and disease susceptibility.

 We report a third-generation sequencing assay on nanopore technology (MinION) for detecting BCR-ABL1 KD mutations and compare the results to a Sanger sequencing(SS)-based test in 24 Philadelphia-positive (Ph +) leukemia cases.

 Subtelomeric macrosatellite repeats are difficult to sequence using conventional sequencing methods owing to the high similarity among repeat units and high GC content.
 Sequencing these repetitive regions is challenging, even with recent improvements in sequencing technologies.